BTO Youth’s Equipment Donation Scheme reaches 2,300 young people

 These meetings are always a fun process, reviewing applications from aspiring young ornithologists and inspirational teachers from around the UK, in the knowledge that the scheme will support them to develop skills in the field and cultivate an interest in birds and the natural world.

-Some EDS recipients have gone on to take part in BTO Youth events, both online (Birding 101 & Nature Natters) and in-person (Bird Camp).
+Some EDS recipients have gone on to take part in BTO Youth events, both online (Birding 101 & Nature Natters video events) and in-person (Bird Camp).
 Most notable perhaps is the special example of an EDS recipient who is now a member of our Youth Advisory Panel (YAP).

 We are sometimes fortunate enough to receive feedback from participants, which we will always try to pass on to donors, to show them the positive impact their donation has made.